tudat-team/tudatpy/docs/tudatpy/source/estimation/observable_models_setup/biases.rst

 This module contains a set of factory functions for setting up the biases for observation models.

-The functions in this module create objects of type :class:`~tudatpy.estimation.biases.ObservationBiasSettings`, which define settings for a type of observation bias.
+The functions in this module create objects of type :class:`~tudatpy.estimation.observable_models_setup.biases.ObservationBiasSettings`, which define settings for a type of observation bias.
 The main interface with Tudat is that these objects are used as input to the observation model functions created in the :ref:`model_settings` module.